dizmo/Accordion/README.md

 }.bind(this);
 ```

-By combining the event handlers with listed and/or unlisted panels the accordion
+By combining the event handlers with the listed and/or unlisted panels the
-allows you to create some very interesting dizmos.
+accordion allows you to create some very interesting and complex dizmos.